-In cases where a person feels they have been discriminated against or their civil rights have been violated on the basis of race, color, religion, sex, age, national origin, citizenship, disability, marital status, genetic information or any other protected characteristic established by law, City employees should contact their immediate supervisor or Department Director.
+In cases where a person feels they have been discriminated against or their civil rights have been violated on the basis of race, color, religion, sex, age, national origin, citizenship, disability, marital status, genetic information, or any other protected characteristic established by law, City employees should contact their immediate supervisor or Department Director.
 If deemed necessary, the report can be made to any City of Greeley supervisor or directly to the City Manager.
-If this process proves unsatisfactory, complainant may file a complaint with the U.S. Department of Justice, Office of Justice Programs, Office for Civil Rights.
+If this process proves unsatisfactory, complainant may file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC) or the Colorado Civil Rights Division.